Edmond Reusens: Biography

 Through his historical studies he acquired a knowledge of palaeography and diplomatics and became professor of a course in these branches (1881–1903) which was the first of its kind in Belgium.
 In 1900 he was appointed member of the Royal Commission of History (Brussels).
 After teaching theology for two years he had charge of a new course in Christian archaeology from 1864-1900.
 In this department he soon acquired great distinction, as is evidenced by the success of his manual, his appointment (1884) to the Royal Commission of Monuments (Brussels), his participation in the exposition of ancient art, and his role in the renovation of religious art in Belgium.
-His principal works are: Eléments d'archéologie chrétienne (Leuven, 1871-5); Eléments de paléographie (Leuven, 1899); Documents relatifs à l'histoire de l'université de Leuven (Leuven, 1881–1903).